 |Mathematics||4 years||Natural Sciences||3-4 years|

 Candidates must acknowledge acceptance of an offer of admission by submitting a $400 matriculation fee on or before the universal reply date of May 1.
 This amount is not refundable after May 1.
 In order to enroll as a first-year student, a final high school transcript showing the graduation date and confirming the student’s good standing with the high school must be provided.
 Home-schooled applicants must submit the Common Application Home School Supplement to the Secondary School report, available online at www.commonapp.org.
-Applicants without a high school diploma must provide an official copy of the GED showing an overall average score of 450, and transcripts of studies preceding the GED.
+Applicants without a high school diploma must provide an official copy of the GED showing an overall average score of 450 or a written statement from the parent (or other) home-school director explaining that their home-school program has met their state requirements (including the home-school requirement information from their state DOE), and transcripts of studies including grades for courses taken the freshman through senior years.